[Editor’s Note: Terms were updated April 12, 2022.

 The pandemic wreaked havoc on international supply chains.

 Use "vaccines" as a noun, a product that stimulates the body’s immune system.
 "Vaccination" is the act of giving the vaccine.
-"Immunization" and vaccination can be used interchangeably.
+Use "immunization" and vaccination interchangeably.

 She stood in line for the vaccine, watching nurses run a vaccination clinic.

 "Superspreader" is one word.
-Use it to describe a person or an event.
+Use it when describing a person or an event.

-Attendees now view the 2020 family reunion as a superspreader event.
+Attendees now view the 2020 family reunion as a superspreader.

 Centers for Disease Control and Prevention